ksonex777-pixel/code-api/README.md

  * Either based on a client option for a player: (e.g. `DirtTtb`)
  * or its entry in blockMetadata.ts or nonBlockMetadata in itemMetadata.ts if no client option is set.
  *
- * If null is passed for playerId, this is simply its entry in blockMetadata etc.
+ * If null is passed for lifeformId, this is simply its entry in blockMetadata etc.
  *
  *
- * @param {PNull<PlayerId>} playerId
+ * @param {PNull<LifeformId>} lifeformId
  * @param {string} itemName
  * @param {K} stat
  * @returns {AnyMetadataItem[K]}
  */
-getItemStat(playerId, itemName, stat)
+getItemStat(lifeformId, itemName, stat)

 /**
  * Set the direction the player is looking.